 Lower the heat a bit, but not quite medium, toss in the vegetables with a bit of oil and stir once in a while to ensure you get a nice, even browning on all sides.
 The sugars in the vegetables will burn quickly if the heat is too high – if this is starting to happen, turn the heat down a bit and continue turning the veg until nicely and evenly browned.

 Preheat your oven to 230C.
 Convection if you have it.
-Pat dry your meat, rub with some oil and put in a roasting pan.
-Take care not to overcrowd the roasting pan.
+Pat dry your meat, rub with some oil and put in a roasting tray.
+Take care not to overcrowd the roasting tray.
 Roast until the meat starts taking on a medium brown colour, then turn the meat, and roast again until it’s medium brown.

 Add the veg and meat to your stock pot along with 3 liters of tap water along with the herbs.
 If you used a different pan for browning the meat, add some water to that pan and deglaze to get all those extra brown tasty bits and pour it into the stock pot.